Charli XCX dropped a 1-minute-55-second track called "Rock Music" that sounds nothing like rock music โ and she knew exactly what she was doing.

 Source: Variety

-Martin Short showed up at David Letterman's Netflix event at Hollywood's Montalban Theatre on Thursday night and did what he always does best: made the room laugh before it had fully decided it was allowed to.
-The 90-minute conversation — part of Netflix is a Joke Presents: This Better Be Funny With David Letterman — reunited Short with Letterman and bandleader Paul Shaffer, who has been one of Short's best friends since they met in 1972.
-The night closed with Short belting out an original, raunchy Netflix-inspired tune with Shaffer at the piano, earning a standing ovation.
+Martin Short appeared at David Letterman's Netflix event at Hollywood's Montalban Theatre on Thursday night for Netflix is a Joke Presents: This Better Be Funny With David Letterman.
+The 90-minute conversation reunited Short with Letterman and bandleader Paul Shaffer, who has been one of Short's best friends since they met in 1972.
+The night closed with Short performing an original, raunchy Netflix-inspired tune with Shaffer at the piano, earning a standing ovation.

 Source: Hollywood Reporter

-Crunchyroll, the Sony-owned anime streaming platform, is doing something bigger than a fan convention.
-On October 7, it will host the inaugural Crunchyroll Anime Future Forum at the Jacob K. Javits Convention Center in New York — timed to sit right next to New York Comic Con — bringing together Japanese anime industry leaders alongside executives from Hollywood, tech, gaming, and music.
-The theme is "Designing for Anime's Future," with sessions built around fandom, technology, storytelling, and IP protection.
+Crunchyroll, the Sony-owned anime streaming platform, will host the first Crunchyroll Anime Future Forum on October 7 at the Jacob K. Javits Convention Center in New York, adjacent to New York Comic Con.
+The invite-only, one-day summit will bring together Japanese anime industry leaders alongside counterparts from Hollywood, tech, gaming, and music.
+The theme is "Designing for Anime's Future," with sessions covering fandom, technology, storytelling, and IP protection.

-The timing reflects just how serious the money has gotten.
-Investment bank Jefferies has forecast the global anime market reaching $60.1 billion by 2030, up from $22 billion as recently as 2023.
-Last September's theatrical release of Demon Slayer: Kimetsu no Yaiba — Infinity Castle grossed more than $740 million worldwide, making it the highest-grossing Japanese film of all time and the top-earning anime feature ever released.
-That's not "cult favorite" territory — that's a full industry reckoning.
+The event arrives as anime's commercial scale grows sharply.
+Investment bank Jefferies forecasts the global anime market reaching $60.1 billion by 2030, up from $22 billion in 2023.
+The theatrical release of Demon Slayer: Kimetsu no Yaiba โ Infinity Castle grossed more than $740 million worldwide, becoming the highest-grossing Japanese film of all time and the top-earning anime feature ever released.

-Crunchyroll president Rahul Purini described the forum as "the first and only type of industry event outside of Japan where anime is front and center."
-Translation: this summit isn't about celebrating anime.
-It's about deciding who profits from its next phase — the studios, the streamers, the game developers, the merch machine, all of it.
+Crunchyroll president Rahul Purini called it "the first and only type of industry event outside of Japan where anime is front and center."

 Source: Hollywood Reporter